 5pm

-- A resident is issued with a disabled parking permit.
-At least 25 have been issued today.
+- A resident receives their residential parking permit.
+Around 31 have been assessed and issued today.

 5.30pm